websteralycia/basketball_analytics/03_nba/player_pizza_plot/README.md

 # NBA Player Pizza Plot

 One player, eight metrics, each slice scaled to his percentile against the league within his position group.
-A reference ring marks the position-group average.
+Reference ring marks the position-group average.

 Same re-pointable design as the team chart: `hoopR` by default, or your own